-The M2000 Fan Coil controller can receive an input from an external leak alarm.
-The alarm can be configured as normally open or normally closed to match the alarm output type.
-When activated, the alarm input will cause all water valves to close and indicate an active "alarm" when the controller is viewed in the Focus software.
-If the unit has an auxiliary heat source connected, heating demands will be met using auxiliary heat.
+The M2000 Unit Ventilator controller can receive an input from an external alarm contact.
+The alarm can be configured as normally open or normally closed to match the alarm signal type.
+When activated, the alarm input will cause all valves to close and indicate that an active "alarm" is occurring when the controller is viewed via the Prolon Focus software.